ember-cli/ember-exam/README.md

 [![Build Status](https://travis-ci.org/trentmwillis/ember-exam.svg)](https://travis-ci.org/trentmwillis/ember-exam)

 Ember Exam is an addon to allow you more control over how you run your tests.
-It provides the ability to randomize, split, distill, and parallelize* your test suite by adding a more robust CLI command.
+It provides the ability to randomize, split, distill, and parallelize your test suite by adding a more robust CLI command.

 It started as a way to help reduce flaky tests and encourage healthy test driven development.
 It's like [Head & Shoulders](http://www.headandshoulders.com/) for your tests!

 **Note: this addon is only compatible with Ember-CLI v1.13.10 and up.**

-_*As of v1.0.0 parallelization isn't ready, but it is being worked on!_

 ## How To Use